graalvm/graalvm-ten-things/README.md

 a = 287615
 sit = 282613

-real	0m17.367s
+real  0m12.950s
-user	0m32.355s
+user  0m17.827s
-sys	0m1.456s
+sys 0m0.622s
 ```

-Graal is written in Java, rather than C++ like most other JIT compilers for
+GraalVM is written in Java, rather than C++ like most other JIT compilers for
 Java.
 We think this allows us to improve it more quickly than existing
 compilers, with powerful new optimisations such as partial escape analysis that
 aren't available in the standard JIT compilers for HotSpot.
 This can make your
 Java programs run significantly faster.

-To run without the Graal JIT compiler to compare, I can use the flag
+To run without the GraalVM JIT compiler to compare, I can use the flag
 `-XX:-UseJVMCICompiler`.
-JVMCI is the interface between Graal and the JVM.
+JVMCI is the interface between GraalVM and the JVM.
 You
 could also compare against your standard JVM as well.

 ```